-This Schedule is prepared on the same basis of accounting as the (city/county/district's) financial statements.
+This Schedule is prepared on the same basis of accounting (describe if not the same basis) as the (city/county/district's) financial statements.
 The (city/county/district) uses the (describe the basis of accounting used by the city/county/district).